TheKassaK/symfony-2.8-sandbox/README.md

     * Prefixed with **/user** in **routing.yml**
     * A firewall preconfigured in **security.yml**
     * All routes in UserBundle require **ROLE_USER** or **ROLE_ADMIN**
+* An AppBundle
+* A default route /redirect-after-login in AppBundle

+Configuration :

+* For quickly send emails, you can use [MailJet](https://fr.mailjet.com/) for get :
+    * mailer_host
+    * mailer_user
+    * mailer_password

+    And configure them in parameters.yml